matthewjmiller/mattmiller/CV.md

 Creative Writing: Nonfiction, College of the Ozarks, two sections, spring 2019, spring 2021.

-Technical Writing, College of the Ozarks, three sections, fall 2018, spring 2021, spring 2022.
+Technical Writing, College of the Ozarks, four sections, fall 2018, spring 2021, spring 2022, spring 2023.
 Also taught spring 2020 as an independent study.

+Interdisciplinary Special Topics: Speaking Christian, College of the Ozarks, spring 2023.

 Agricultural Engineering Fundamentals: Technical Writing Lab, College of the Ozarks, spring 2020.

-Readings in Western Civilization, College of the Ozarks, twelve sections, fall 2018-fall 2022.
+Readings in Western Civilization, College of the Ozarks, thirteen sections, fall 2018-spring 2023.

-College Composition, College of the Ozarks, twenty sections, fall 2018-fall 2022.
+College Composition, College of the Ozarks, twenty-two sections, fall 2018-spring 2023.

 Business and Professional Writing, Saint Louis University, spring 2018.